UTenret/darkly/reflected_xss/resources/writeup.md

 The index page has a weirdly loaded image http://localhost:8080/index.php?page=media&src=nsa.

 Visiting the page and changing the `src` query parameter shows an HTML `<object>` tag, with a `data` attribute which corresponds to `src`.
 For example, visiting `http://localhost:8080/index.php?page=media&src=ooga` yields `<object data="ooga">`.
-Like always when user input is used to display HTML content, we can try an XSS attack using an HTML injection.
+Like always when user input is used to display HTML content, we can try an XSS attack.

 We start by trying an HTML injection with `src=<script>confirm("ooga")</script>`, which isn't executed, likely due to URL sanitization.